 Bertier: Listen, I ain't running any more of these three-a-days

-Big Ju: Well, what I've got to say, you really don't wanna hear 'cuz honesty ain't too high upon your people's priorities.
+Big Ju: Well, what I've got to say, you really don't wanna hear 'cuz honesty ain't too high upon your people's priorities list.

 Bertier: Honesty?
 You want honesty?
-Honestly, I think you're nothing.
+Alright, honestly, I think you're nothing.
 Nothing but a pure waste of God-given talent.
 You don't listen to nobody, man!
 Not even Doc or Boone!
 Shiver push on the line everytime and you blow right past 'em!
 Push 'em, pull 'em, do something!
-You run over everyone in this league, and everytime you do you leave one of your teammates hanging out to dry, me in particular!
+You can't run over everybody in this league, and everytime you do you leave one of your teammates hanging out to dry, me in particular!

 Big Ju: Why should I give a hoot about you, huh?
 Or anyone else out there?
-You wanna talk about the ways you're the captain?
+You wanna talk about the ways you're the captain, right?